philpep/imago/README.md

 			Warning: applies to Deployment, DaemonSet, StatefulSet and CronJob, not pods !
 	  -n value
-			Check deployments and daemonsets in given namespaces (default to current namespace) -update
+			Check deployments and daemonsets in given namespaces (default to current namespace) -restart
+			rollout restart deployments and daemonsets to use newer images, implies -check-pods and assume imagePullPolicy is Always (default false)
+	  -update
 			update deployments and daemonsets to use newer images (default false) -x value